Mastering the Market Cycles, by Howard Marks

 There are two main tools in portfolio management: (a) Cycle positioning is the process of deciding on the risk posture of your portfolio in response to your judgment regarding the principal cycles, and (b) asset selection is the process of deciding which markets, market niches and specific securities or assets to overweight and underweight.

-On such information, investors assemble their portfolios with the immediate goal to hold investments offering the best available value proposition: the assets with the best ratio of upside potential to downside risk.
-The author suggests properly positioning a portfolio for what’s likely to happen in the market in the years immediately ahead by optimizing the balance between aggressiveness and defensiveness.
-Such optimization should then be calibrated over time in response to changes in the environment and where several elements stand in the cycles.
+On such information, investors assemble their portfolios with the immediate goal of holding investments offering the best available value proposition: the assets with the best ratio of upside potential to downside risk.
+The author suggests properly positioning a portfolio for what’s likely to happen in the market in the years immediately ahead by optimising the balance between aggressiveness and defensiveness.
+Such optimisation should then be calibrated over time in response to environmental changes and where several elements stand in the cycles.

 In the investment world, he states that investors talk about risks as: